ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 A stronger level of assurance of security comes when information can be vouched for by hardware or by ROM code, especially if such hardware is physically resistant to hardware tampering.
-The component that is implicitly trusted is often referred to as a root of trust.
+In most cases, components that have to be vouched for via Endorsements because no Evidence can be created about them are referred to as a roots of trust.

 The manufacturer of the Attester arranges for its Attesting Environment to be provisioned with key material.